universegalaxy1112/instabookembed/README.md

 ### Instance events

-#### Scheduler Ready
+#### Widget Ready
-This event is called when the scheduler is ready for use.
+This event is called when the widget is ready for use.
 ```js
 ibEmbed.addEventListener('iframe:ready', function () {
   console.log('iframe:ready');
 });
 ```
-#### Scheduler Loaded
+#### Widget Loaded
-This event is called when the scheduler is loaded into the iframe.
+This event is called when the widget is loaded into the iframe.
 ```js
 ibEmbed.addEventListener('iframe:load', function () {
   console.log('iframe:load');
 });
 ```
-#### Scheduler Resized
+#### Widget Resized
-This event is called when the scheduler size is changed inside the iframe.
+This event is called when the widget size is changed inside the iframe.
 ```js
 ibEmbed.addEventListener('iframe:resize', function (data: IframeResizeType) {
   const height = data.height;
   console.log('The updated height is ' + height);
 });
 ```
-#### Scheduler Error
+#### Widget Error
-This event is called when the iframe failed to load the scheduler
+This event is called when the iframe failed to load the widget
 ```js
 ibEmbed.addEventListener('iframe:error', function (e) {
   console.log('error: ' + e);